 At Least 5 Dead After Volcano Erupts Off New Zealand Coast

-At least five people are dead after a volcanic island off the coast of New Zealand erupted Monday, local officials have confirmed.
+At least five people are dead after an eruption on a volcanic island off the coast of New Zealand on Monday, local officials have confirmed.

 New Zealand police say a number of people were injured and have been taken to an area hospital, but it remains too dangerous for emergency services to access the island and search for those missing.